DynamicODataToSQL/DynamicODataToSQL/.github/SECURITY.md

 ## Reporting a Vulnerability

-Contact [user@example.com|@ExampleUser] to report a security vulnerability.
+Contact [@vaibhav-goyal] to report a security vulnerability.
 You will be thanked!